qooode/aiopicks/README.md

 1. **Trakt ingestion** – The service pulls your configured amount of movie and series history (all plays by default, or the limit you set up to 10,000 entries per type) together with statistics that help the UI surface watch-time totals.
 2. **Taste summary** – AIOPicks builds prompts summarising your favourite genres, people, and recent standouts while passing fingerprints of everything you have already logged so repeats can be filtered out.
+3. **Discovery generation (AI or Local)** –
-3. **AI generation** – Each lane is requested in parallel through OpenRouter, seeded with a random token so results rotate between refreshes while keeping the lane title stable.
+   - AI mode: lanes are requested in parallel through OpenRouter, seeded with a random token so results rotate between refreshes while keeping the lane title stable.
+   - Local mode: lanes are filled by remixing your taste profile with fresh, unseen picks sourced from Trakt listings (trending/popular), filtered per lane.
 4. **Metadata enrichment** – When a Cinemeta-compatible metadata service URL is configured, missing posters, backgrounds, IDs, and release years are filled in before storing the catalogs.
 5. **Persistence & refresh** – Catalogs are written to the database and served straight from storage.
 Background jobs refresh them according to your configured interval, and `/api/profile/prepare` can be called (or triggered from the config UI) to force a rebuild.
-6. **Graceful fallback** – If the discovery engine cannot be reached, history-based mixes keep your catalogs populated with "AI Offline" playlists until the next successful refresh.
+6. **Graceful fallback** – If AI is selected but unavailable, Local mode keeps your catalogs populated with fresh, unseen picks; if the network fails entirely, history-based mixes keep lanes alive until the next successful refresh.

 ## 🚀 Feature highlights

 - **Stable discovery lanes** – A fixed manifest of 20 catalogs keeps Stremio shelves predictable while still rotating the items inside each lane.
+- **Dual discovery engine** – Choose AI via OpenRouter or a fast Local engine that works with only Trakt + a metadata add-on.
-- **OpenRouter + Trakt intelligence** – The AI receives rich context including genre/people counters and a deduplication index so it can recommend true first-time watches.
+- **OpenRouter + Trakt intelligence** – In AI mode, the model receives genre/language counters, recent highlights, and a deduplication index to recommend true first-time watches.
 - **Metadata bridge** – Optional lookups against Cinemeta (or any compatible service) fill in posters, backgrounds, and canonical IDs for cleaner Stremio grids.
 - **Profile-aware config** – Manifest parameters, refresh cadence, and overrides are stored per profile in the database, and the `/config` UI lets you trigger refreshes, sign into Trakt, and copy ready-to-use manifest URLs.
 - **Resilient caching** – Catalogs persist in SQLite by default and survive restarts; background refreshes can be forced via API or will run automatically on the interval you specify.